Manchester United reporter notebook: Ole Gunnar Solskjaer will be given time at Old Trafford

 Ole Gunnar Solskjaer has said on many occasions that there will be "bumps in the road" or "ups and downs".
 What nobody seems to have been prepared for is just how big some of those bumps have been this season, and what represents an "up" in an environment when "downs" have become the norm.

 But, to be fair to Solskjaer, another fact is a crucial one.
-He's only been able to play his strongest team once this season, something he hasn't hidden behind and currently has 10 of his first team squad on the sidelines.
+He has only been able to play his strongest team once this season, something he has not hidden behind and currently has 10 of his first team squad on the sidelines.

-On Saturday he told me a win at Newcastle would be "vital" to change the mood inside the club going into the international break, but that didn't happen and the next 13 days now take on a new significance for the manager and his squad.
+On Saturday he told me a win at Newcastle would be "vital" to change the mood inside the club going into the international break, but that did not happen and the next 13 days now take on a new significance for the manager and his squad.

 Injury crisis?